jd1386/blog-challenge/README.md

 2. Create a folder under your name like `jungdolee` or your blog domain like `leejungdo.com`.
 (Do *not* add http:// or https:// to the folder name.)
 3. Once you've completed a blog post, create a markdown file inside *your* folder.
 4. The markdown filename should be formatted as `yymmdd.md` e.g., 181226.md.
+5. Fill the markdown file with your post content.
-5. **Important!** Make a commit and push to this repository, so others can read your post.
+6. **Important!** Make a commit and push to this repository's master branch by the end of every Saturday, so others can keep track of your posts.